tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 **Proof:**

-This is an exercise in rewriting definitions:
+This is an exercise in rewriting definitions.

 Mathematically, for a space $X$ to be compact, we need: